hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ```

 ### Within or outside of the application
->For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
-For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.

 All liveness activities are triggered from outside the running application.
 The Eclipse Debugger, running inside its own JVM, makes use of the application's JVM debugging channel to initiate an activity.
 However, the liveness is applied inside the application's JVM.
 There, bytecode gets replaced, variables are set and state information is read to send it back to the calling JVM.
 The available liveness features depend on the debugger's and the application's JVM implementation.